Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 Or something terrible.

 From the sky, it all looked intriguing and yet alien.
-Yesterday morning, she had been home, at Gryphon Park—now she was part way around the world.
+Yesterday morning, everything had been familiar.
+She had been home, at Gryphon Park.
+Now she was part way around the world.
 It had not been a hard trip.
-Her parents had taken her to London, along with Peter and Laurel, her older brother and sister, and the three children had stepped through a Travel Glass—which turned out to be a really big version of the Walking Glasses they used to get around town.
+Her parents had taken her to London, along with Peter and Laurel, her older brother and sister, and the three children had stepped through a travel glass—which turned out to be a really big version of the walking glasses they used to get around town.

-The Travel Glass led to New York City.
+The travel glass led to New York City.
 Her parents had taken them through the busy city to see a few sights: the Statue of Liberty, the Empire State Building, the gilded Temple of Apollo on Fifth Avenue, the Shrine of the Goddess Amaterasu.
-These last two landmarks had been crowded with mundane folk who had come to worship.
+All five of these landmarks had been crowded with mundane folk.
 Rachel had seldom mixed with the Unwary, those who were ignorant of the magical World of the Wise.
 She had kept her shadowcloak tucked around her and stayed close to her family.

 After that, it had been a simple matter of stepping through a second glass that exited in a cottage near the dock along the Hudson River, where the ferry, the Pollepel II, picked them up to carry them to Roanoke Island.

 The trip had not been difficult, but it had been disorientating.
-The worst part, the part that made her chest clench, as she soared on her broom, had been leaving Sandra behind.
+The worst part, the part that made her chest clench now, as she soared on her broom, had been leaving Sandra behind.
 For years, Rachel had imagined she would arrive at Roanoke for the first time holding her oldest sister’s hand.
 All those years, as she had watched Sandra leave for school each autumn, she had never bothered to do the math.
-Otherwise, it would have been obvious long ago that, by the time she was old enough to come to school, Sandra would already have graduated.
+Otherwise, it would have been obvious that, by the time Rachel was old enough to come to school, Sandra would already have graduated.

 Rachel hoped she would grow up to look like Sandra; calm, stately, and as beautiful as a swan.
 Or even like her middle sister, Laurel; spirited, curvy, and appealing to boys.
 Right now, though, she looked nothing like either of them.
 Her shoulder-length black hair stuck out in all directions, no matter how she tried to tame it.
 Like Laurel and Peter, Rachel had the almond-shaped Asian eyes of their mother, who was one-quarter Korean.
 (Sandra looked more like their Caucasian father.)
 However, she had not yet inherited her mother’s astoundingly shapely figure.
 At thirteen years of age, Rachel was still as slender as a boy.